 What is iMessage?

 The logo features two dialog bubbles layered on top of each other.
 The upper oval is white, complemented by three large dark blue dots in the middle.
 This figure is much smaller than the background one.
-The designers created a gradient on the back, using several shades of blue as the base, from azure to cornflower.
+The designers created a gradient on the background, using several shades of blue as the base, from azure to cornflower.
 The lighter part is at the top, and the darker part is at the bottom.

 From iPhone OS 1 to iPhone OS 3, a green square logo with rounded corners and a white dialogue bubble inside was used.
 It remains the same to this day, despite periodic adjustments.
 The blue icon is intended solely for iMessage and is compatible with macOS.
 However, Apple has recently been changing the visual identity of its products, so a green emblem with a single speech balloon has been announced.